bThink-BGU/StateSpaceMapper/README.md

 Currently, the supported formats are:
 * Json
 * [Noam](https://github.com/izuzak/noam) (allows for translating the automaton into a regular expression)
-* [Regular Expression](https://github.com/izuzak/noam) - translates the Noam automata into a regular expression)
 * [GraphViz](https://graphviz.org/)
 * [GOAL](http://goal.im.ntu.edu.tw) - a graphical interactive tool for defining and manipulating Büchi automata and temporal logic formulae.
+* [Regular Expression](http://goal.im.ntu.edu.tw) - Uses GOAl to translate the automaton into a regular expression)
 * [Neo4J](https://neo4j.com/) (requires an installation of Neo4J and configuring the driver ```mpr.setNeo4jDriver(driver);```)

 ### Adding and extending the Output formats